Samagra-Development/user-service/docs/user service/core-features.md

 ## Core features

-If you’re not familiar with what User service offers, let’s learn more about it.
 This section dives deep into the core features of User Service.
-Here you can gain an understanding of the key features you can utilize in your project.
 Lets see some of them:

-### 1. Built-in Login feature
+### 1. Login & Sign-Up feature

-User service provides built-in login services for user sign up and sign in.
-The organization can modify and customize this service according to their own needs.
-You can use user service to add registration and login portals to your Android apps, IOS apps or a Website.

-An organization can create their own instance of the User service and integrate the login feature within their software to access these functionalities.
-The user credentials like Username and Password will be stored centrally on the user service server hosted on Samagra.
-For example, the Login feature in Samagra’s Shiksha saathi app uses User service functionality.
-You can view it [here](overview.md#shiksha-sathi-mobile-app).
+User service provides login services for user Login and Registration.

+Log-In: With the User service Login, The organization can configure sign in portals into their software applications.
+The user credentials are stored in the organization database while the User service acts as an authentication gateway between the application and the database that will fetch those login credentials.
+One advantage of this service is that, Instead of programming different authentication systems for different applications, we can use the same User service login portal for all organization applications.

+Sign Up: We can integrate registration portals in a software application using User service.
+When the user registers, User service will act as a middleman to store the newly created user credentials in the organization database.

 ### 2. Reset/Forgot Password